-Although it was first described in 1935, polycystic ovarian syndrome wasn’t common knowledge until just a few decades ago, so much so that many doctors thought women were imagining their symptoms.
+It’s technically been a viable diagnosis since 1935, but polycystic ovarian syndrome wasn’t really part of our medical vocabulary until just a few decades ago — and, sadly, for years and years, many doctors thought women were imagining their excruciating symptoms.
 But not only is the illness very real, it has very real (and devastating) consequences.

 The syndrome is characterized by small cysts that grow on the ovaries (hence the name) and excess testosterone.
 Even though it’s typically thought of as the “male hormone,” all women do naturally have some testosterone.
 But in PCOS these levels inexplicably skyrocket, preventing the ovaries from releasing eggs and causing symptoms like male-patterned baldness, acne and excess facial hair.
 Other symptoms include insulin resistance, weight gain and the inability to lose weight, infertility and serious disruption of the menstrual cycle.